 A lunch break was called a few hours in, a good thing as everyone needed the fuel to keep going.
 From there it was still a solid hour to the summit but I felt like the grade had moderated and it was easier going.

-We hung about the summit for about 15 minutes, taking photos and getting tossed about by the wind before setting off for several more hours of hard hiking.
+We hung about the summit of Mweelrea Mountain for about 15 minutes, taking photos and getting tossed about by the wind before setting off for several more hours of hard hiking.

 By the time we made it through the barbed-wire fence, which entailed climbing a small hill and staying wide of great swaths of boggy ground, we felt like we were home free.
 The rest of the hiking was along a country road on mostly flat ground.